sei-noconnor/crucible-common-devspace/development/README.md

 To destroy the cluster and your development environment run `devspace run clean`

 ## Deveopment
-run `devspace run-pipline ordered-deploy` to get a working environment with all dependencies.
+run `devspace run-pipeline deploy-ordered` to get a working environment with all dependencies.